s3m1s0n1c/trunk-recorder-node-red-stats/README.md

-This is a Node-Red Dashboard for Trunk-Recorder calls via the trunk-recorder-mqtt-statistics plugin
+This is a Node-Red Dashboard for Trunk-Recorder calls via @Taclane's [trunk-recorder-mqtt-status](https://github.com/taclane/trunk-recorder-mqtt-status) plugin

 Trunk-Recorder sends stats to MQTT Broker Server via plugin Node-Red connects to MQTT Broker Server and displays stats on Dashboard